cerai-iitm/LExT/README.md

 ## Repository Structure

-- **trustworthiness.py**
-  Entry point for computing the LExT Score.
-It calculates:
-  - Plausibility (using functions in `metrics/plausibility.py`)
-  - Faithfulness (using functions in `metrics/faithfulness.py`)
-  - Final trustworthiness as the harmonic mean of the two.

 - **metrics/**
   Contains modules that compute various metrics:
   - `plausibility.py`: Computes plausibility by averaging correctness and consistency.